 - 1 tsp sea salt

 Method: Mix flaxseeds and water, let sit 10 minutes until gel forms.
 Mix in remaining ingredients.
-Spread 1/4" thick on non-stick dehydrator sheet.
-Score into cracker shapes.
-Dehydrate at 115°F for 6–8 hours, flip halfway, remove sheet, continue 2–4 more hours until crisp.
+Spread 1/4" thick on a non-stick dehydrator sheet.
+Score into cracker shapes before drying — much easier than cutting afterwards.
+Dehydrate at 115°F for 6–8 hours, flip halfway (peel off non-stick sheet), continue 2–4 more hours until crisp throughout.

 3. Raw Granola